ISISComputingGroup/ibex_user_manual/doc/how_to/Create-and-Manage-Configurations.rst

 Dynamic
     Mark this configuration or component as dynamic, meaning that it can be edited automatically in response to certain events.
 Note that this is advanced functionality which requires other IBEX components to be configured; please ask experiment controls group if you believe you need this functionality on your instrument.

+.. _manage_configs_components:

 Components Tab
 ~~~~~~~~~~~~~~

 Components are, in essence, mini configurations.
 You can use components to "pre-configure" a device (or group of devices) and then include the components in a configuration.
-The process of creating and managing components is described in [[Create and Manage Components]].
+The process of creating and managing components is described in :doc:`Create-and-Manage-Components`.

 The Components tab displays two lists of components.
 The left-hand list shows which components are available to be included in your configuration.
 The right-hand list shows which components are already included in your configuration.
 You can only include a component once in a configuration.

 Use the arrow buttons to move components between the two lists.

+.. _manage_configs_iocs:

 IOCs Tab
 ~~~~~~~~

-The [[Key Concepts in IBEX]] page describes what an IOC is.
+The :doc:`/Key-Concepts-in-IBEX` page describes what an IOC is.
 In general, you will only wish to include a subset of these in your configuration (i.e. those that correspond to devices on your instrument).

 IOCs need to be explicitly added to the configuration via the IOC tab if you want to change any of their settings such as macros.
 The IOCs tab shows an overview of all IOCs that are part of the currently viewed configuration.
 Below the overview table, there are three buttons to add, edit or delete an IOC.